0xatom/fsb_notes/notes.md

 wprintf
 ```

-& any similar functions that accept a string that can contain C-style format specifiers.
+& any similar functions that can contain C-style format specifiers.

 I found a really good example in shellcoders handbook, a program that calls `printf` with an argument :